 - maintain knowledge of the following documents, including updates to the:

 - Electricity Safety Act (in particular Part 3)

 - Electricity Safety (Registration and Licensing) Regulations

-- AS/NZS 3000: Wiring Rules, other relevant standards including referenced sections of the Building Code of Australia (BCA)
+- relevant Standards including referenced sections of the Building Code of Australia (BCA)

-- the Victorian Electricity Distributors Service and Installation Rules
+- Victorian Electricity Distributors Service and Installation Rules.

 - undertake regular education and training